red-scorp/RP2040-ProMini/README.md

 ## Version History

+### v1.1

+- Moved few components around.
+- Added BOOTSEL mini button for programming convenience.
+- Changed LED resistors to allow more current, making LED to emit more light.

 ### v1.0

-- Moved few components around.
+- Moved few resistors around.
 - Added small GND fill under the MCU.
 - Switched positions of UD- and GND pins on the side connector.
 - Generated different set of BOM and CPL files for SOIC and WSON versions of the board.
-- Added BOOTSEL mini button for programming convenience.

 ### v1.0b1